TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video Welcome to the Pack - Bitten Premieres Monday Welcome to the Pack - Bitten Premieres Monday

+Watch Bitten, Mondays at 10/9c.

-Syfy Video Jim Henson's Creature Shop Challenge - Premie ...
+Jim Henson's Creature Shop Challenge - Premie ...
 Jim Henson's Creature Shop Challenge - Premieres March 25th at 10/9c

 Jim Henson's Creature Shop Challenge premieres Tuesday, March 25th at 10/9c.
 Take a look inside of how the magic happens.